15 Creative Office at Home Ideas for Focus, Comfort and Productivity

 1. Carve Out a Dedicated Workspace

-Even if it’s just a corner or an alcove, having a defined work zone helps separate work from the rest of your life.
-A minimalist hotel-style setup, with clean lines and no clutter, can trigger focus the moment you sit down.
+Even if it's just a corner or an alcove, having a defined work zone helps separate work from the rest of your life.
+A minimalist setup, with clean lines and no clutter, can trigger focus the moment you sit down.
+This is one of the core principles of slow design, designing your environment to support how you want to feel, not just how it looks.

 Focus tip: Choose a spot with good natural light and place your desk facing away from distractions.